 What are the different types of vans?

-Vans come in a wide range of shapes and sizes and often have special names to describe each type.
+Vans come in a wide range of shapes and sizes but each falls somewhere in a broad category.
 From small vans and campervans to pickup trucks and minibuses, choosing the right one might be difficult, and that’s before you even consider all the jargon.

-The names can be based on what the van is for, the way it looks or on some of its key features.
+The categories can be based on what the van is for, the way it looks or on some of its key features.

 Pickup trucks have an iconic shape due to their open rear cargo bed.
 They're useful for hauling materials without the worry of height restrictions.